 Please note: due to confidentiality reasons, we only allow non-patients to volunteer at the main clinic.
-However, we utilize both patients and non-patient volunteers at special events, including the Restoring Harmony Pow Wow, Dance of the Two Moons and the Health Education and Wellness Summer Camps.
+However, we utilize both patients and non-patient volunteers at special events, including the Restoring Harmony Pow Wow and Dance of the Two Moons.

 Volunteering: Key to a lifetime of good health